 Line 18 Office expenses.
-The cost of office supplies is deductible when the expense is ordinary, necessary, and reasonable in cost.
-The office supplies must be short-lived (under a year), consumable, and not worth depreciating.
-Some items that may be expensed include: business forms, file folders, stationery, staplers, express package delivery, messenger service, and postage.
+The cost of office supplies is deductible when the expense is ordinary, necessary and reasonable in cost.
+The office supplies must be short-lived (under a year), consumable and not worth depreciating.
+Some items that may be expensed include: ink, notebooks, business forms, file folders, stationery, staplers, express package delivery, messenger service and postage.

 Line 20 Rent or leases.
 Generally, if you rent business property, the rent is deductible.
-This applies for rental of studios, stores, offices, real estate, cars, computers, machinery, or other personal property.
+This applies for rental of studios, stores, offices, real estate, cars, computers, machinery or other personal property.
 The only requirement is that the agreement results in a true lease and title is not to be transferred at the end of the lease.
 An agreement is probably not a true lease, but a disguised sale if: 1) you pay a large part of the cost of the property in a short time; 2) you pay more than the current fair rental value for the property; 3) you have an option to buy the property at a nominal price at the end of the lease; 4) or part of the purported rent can be designated as interest payments.
 This type of an agreement is really an installment contract to buy rather than lease and, therefore, is not deductible.

 Line 21 Repairs and maintenance.
 The cost of any repairs or maintenance for business property also may be deducted.
 There is an important distinction between repairs/maintenance and improvements.
 A repair keeps property in efficient operating condition.
-A capital expenditure or improvement, on the other hand, is a replacement, alteration, improvement, or additions, which prolongs the life of the property or adapts it to a different use.
-These types of improvements to business property cannot be expensed all at once, but must be depreciated over time.
-A deductible repair would be patching floors, repainting the inside/outside of a building, repairing the roof, and mending leaks.
+A capital expenditure or improvement, on the other hand, is a replacement, alteration, improvement or addition, which prolongs the life of the property or adapts it to a different use.
+These types of improvements to business property cannot be expensed all at once; they must be depreciated over time.
+A deductible repair would be patching floors, repainting the inside/outside of a building, repairing the roof and mending leaks.
 Repair costs include the cost of labor (not your own) and supplies.
 If you repair and upgrade at the same time, you cannot expense the cost all at once because it would be considered a capital improvement.

 Line 22 Supplies.
 The cost of incidental materials and supplies that are used in the business can be deducted.
-For example, professional supplies such as books, tools, and equipment are deductible if they have a short useful life.
+For example, professional supplies such as books, tools and equipment are deductible if they have a short useful life.
 The deduction can be taken in the year that the materials are purchased.

 Line 23 Taxes and licenses.
-Most taxes that are incurred in the course of doing business are deductible as business expenses.
-The deductible taxes include real estate, personal property, sales taxes on property you buy, sales taxes that you collect if you included them as income, fuel tax, and state unemployment taxes.
+Most taxes that are incurred while doing business are deductible as business expenses.
+The deductible taxes include real estate, personal property, sales taxes on property you buy, sales taxes that you collect if you included them as income, fuel tax and state unemployment taxes.
 Employment taxes are deductible as part of the wages that are paid to employees.
 Assessments and license fees paid to state governments also qualify.

-Line 24 Travel, meals, and entertainment.
+Line 24 Travel and meals.
 These expenses may be deducted on Schedule C if they are for business purposes.
-However, only 50 percent of all meals and entertainment is deductible.
-You need to record actual spending, dates, and how the money was spent, on whom, and the business purpose of the expense.
+However, only 50 percent of all meals is deductible.
+You need to record actual spending, dates and how the money was spent, on whom and the business purpose of the expense.
 Without this information, the expenses will be assumed to be personal expenditures.
-A meal may be deductible as a travel expense (if you are on an out of town trip) or as an entertainment expense (if you meet with clients over dinner).
-Entertainment expenses can also include shows, sporting events, parties, and other forms of entertainment.
-In order to claim a deduction, the entertainment expense must be either directly related to your business or "associated" with your business (a ball game following a day of business with clients).
-Entertainment expenses may be deducted for events involving customers, clients, suppliers, employees, agents, professional advisors, and prospective clients/customers.
+A meal may be deductible as a travel expense (if you are on an out of town trip).
+You can no longer take a deduction for any expense related to activities generally considered entertainment, amusement, or recreation.

 Line 25 Utilities.
 You may deduct utility expenses for your business.
-Heat, lights, power, and telephone services are deductible utilities.
+Heat, lights, power and telephone services are deductible utilities.